Lucin Cutoff: 1950s–present

+In 1993, the railroad sold salvage rights to the trestle and Cannon Structures, Inc., through its Trestlewood division, and began to dismantle it.
+Work on demolishing the trestle itself was completed by 2000.
+Trestlewood continues to market and sell the salvaged trestle wood.

-In March 2011, Union Pacific Railroad (UP) requested permission to close the two 1950s-era culverts because of damage related to age and a sinking of the causeway into the lake bed; the two culverts were closed in 2012 and 2013.
+In March 2011, the UP requested permission to close the two 1950s-era culverts because of damage related to age and a sinking of the causeway into the lake bed; the two culverts were closed in 2012 and 2013.
 To mitigate the effects, the railroad was required to build a bridge and breach the causeway under that bridge.
 Construction of a 180 ft bridge was completed in fall 2016, although the railroad agreed to delay opening the breach for a few months, due to environmental and water level concerns.
 The causeway was breached beneath the 180-foot bridge on December 1, 2016.
 Since the opening of the causeway the level of the water in the arms of the lake has begun to equalize.
 As of April 30, 2017, the level of the lake in the northern arm is within a foot of the southern arm.

 Due to the Southwestern North American megadrought, the amount of fresh water flowing into the southern arm of the lake had dropped significantly enough that, during the summer of 2022, a 4 ft berm was constructed in the breach beneath the 2016 bridge.
 This berm slows the flow of saltier water from the northern arm of the lake into the southern arm, as the increased salinity was beginning to have effects on the ecology of the southern part of the lake.
 Even though the lake's elevation in the southern part remained slightly higher than the northern part, the saltier water in the northern arm (which is denser and heavier) was able to push along the bottom of the breach into the southern arm of the lake.
+The berm was raised higher in 2023, but then lowered in 2024 as the level changed.
+As of 2024, it is the policy of the Office of the Great Salt Lake Commissioner to raise the berm anytime the southern arm's level falls to 4190 ft or lower.